 In addition, and in relation to what Francis said above about "ritual dynamisms and their anthropological value", he underlines with Guardini the need for liturgical formation to help restore man's ability to understand and live what is expressed in the symbols.

 To begin with, Francis adds, the profound and beautiful meaning of the body itself, at the service of the soul.
-The successor of St. Peter's that, although the meaning of the symbol has been lost today, we must not give up this task because symbolic language is constitutive of man and is at the service of his transcendence.
+The successor of St. Peter observes that, although today the meaning of the symbol has been lost, we must not give up this task because symbolic language is constitutive of man and is at the service of his transcendence.

 Initiation into symbolic language in a simple way can be done by parents or grandparents, parish priests and catechists teaching the sign of the cross, kneeling or the formulas of faith.
 In fact, symbolic language goes beyond the conceptual and begins rather along the path of beauty, trust and affection.